mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-02-23-blocks-in-java-lang.markdown

         } };
 ```

-This code is completely valid and works in **all the versions of java**.
+This code is completely valid and works in **all versions of java**.
 You may wonder what is going on here.

-The first brace creates **anonymous inner/sub class** that extends HashSet and the second one declares **instance initializer**.
+The first brace creates **an anonymous inner/subclass** that extends HashSet and the second one declares **instance initializer**.
 The inner class doesn’t add new instance variables, but it contains an initializer block.

-Let’s see how we can apply this trick while creating *OrderStatus* with default constructor, not using two params constructor.
+Let’s see how we can apply this trick while creating *OrderStatus* with the default constructor, not using two params constructor.

 ``` java
 private static OrderStatus INVALID_ORDER_STATUS = new OrderStatus() { {